|(Credit: Christina Shapiro/Texas Stars)|

 The AHL’s trade and loan deadline is [one week after the NHL deadline].
 Following the deadline, no player may be acquired via trade between member clubs, and no AHL club may accept a player on loan from a club other than its NHL affiliate.There is one important clause in there: "plus signed draft choices".
-This means that players like Valeri Nichushkin, who was drafted by the Dallas Stars and consequently signed, can join the Texas Stars for the playoffs after the Dallas Stars are no longer playing even though he did not play for Texas in the regular season.
+This means players who played all year in Dallas can join the Texas Stars for the playoffs after the Dallas Stars are no longer playing even though they did not play for Texas in the regular season.

 The AHL’s Clear Day roster restrictions have been removed.
 Any eligible player on a club’s roster may participate at any time during the remainder of the regular season and the Calder Cup Playoffs.

 Waivers are one of the most confusing concepts in all transactions in the professional hockey world.
 Let's start with a basic understanding.
 It is in every player's interest to have the best chance at playing in the NHL if their talent dictates they can do so.
 On the other side, it is in every team's interest to keep as many NHL quality players as they can in their organization.
 Waivers allow players who are destined to be assigned to the AHL and who have the talent to play in the NHL the chance to move to another organization that has need for their talents at the NHL level.

 Let's start at the beginning of the season.
 All players on NHL contracts are considered to be on the NHL roster.
 In order to assign these players to the AHL, some of these players must 'pass through' waivers.
 There are complicated rules for determining whether a player has to pass through waivers, which you can read in the CBA.